 Costs of implementing DWM vary based on site characteristics, drainage system design, and the type of control structure installed.
 One estimate calculated a total cost range of \$300 for a homemade weir, to more than \$3,000 for a large prefabricated structure (Evans et al., 1996).
 Another study estimated costs could range from \$161/hectare for a new installation on a 6-inch main to \$217/hectare for a retrofit on a 12-inch main (ADMC, 2011).
 Annualizing these costs based on a 15-year lifetime and a 8-hectare treatment area, estimated costs ranged from \$6.73/year on a 6-inch main and \$9.08/year on a 12-inch main (ADMC, 2011).
 Cooke et al. (2005) estimated \$50/hectare to \$100/hectare for a retrofit installation and \$220/hectare for a new system in complex topography.
 Assuming a 30-percent nitrogen load reduction, the costs for a retrofit would be \$1.45/kg to \$2.05/kg and the costs for a new installation would be \$6.30/kg to \$9.20/kg (Cooke et al., 2005).
-Jaynes et al. (2010) estimated a cost of \$2.71/kg and found this price to be cost-competitive with other nitrogen removal practices.
+Jaynes et al. (2010) estimated a cost of \$2.71/kg when the costs were applied over a 20-year lifetime at a 4% interest rate, and found this price to be cost-competitive with other nitrogen removal practices.
 For example, constructed wetlands cost \$3.26/kg, fall cover crops cost \$11.06/kg, and bioreactors cost \$2.39/kg to \$15.17/kg (Jaynes et al., 2010).
 Advances in technology are likely to reduce the cost of DWM implementation.

-A simple analysis was completed here to estimate the cost of DWM under various scenarios and assumptions.
+A simple analysis was conducted to estimate the cost of DWM under various scenarios and assumptions.
 Provisional implementation costs were calculated based on the assumptions used by Jaynes et al. (2010), with a few modifications.
-Jaynes assumed that DWM implementation would be comprised of 20-percent retrofits and 80-percent new installations.
+Jaynes et al. determined that 2.9 million hectares of cornland in the Upper Mississippi and Tennessee/Ohio watersheds were suitable for DWM.
+Within these areas, 20-percent of DWM implementation would be retrofits and 80-percent would be new installations.
 A retrofit was assumed to drain 4.8 hectares while a new installation would drain 8 hectares.
-Both the new and retrofit practices had a unit cost of \$1,100, and new installations included an additional cost of \$80.362.
+Both the new and retrofit practices had a unit cost of \$1,100, and new installations included an additional cost of \$80.36/hectare2.
 Applying these assumptions, a basic analysis indicates the following costs associated with DWM implementation:

-- The total cost of implementing DWM on all suitable cornland in the Upper Mississippi and Tennessee/Ohio watersheds would be \$638 million - The cost of retrofit installations would be \$229/hectare - The cost of new installations would be \$218/hectare - The cost of nitrate reductions achieved by implementing DWM on all suitable cornland in the Upper Mississippi and Tennessee Ohio watersheds would be \$12.28/kg nitrate a 6-inch main and 2.27 bushels/acre for a 12-inch main would offset the control structure expense, assuming \$4/bushel corn (ADMC, 2011)3.
+- The total cost of implementing DWM on all suitable cornland in the Upper Mississippi and Tennessee/Ohio watersheds would be \$638 million - The cost of retrofit installations would be \$229/hectare - The cost of new installations would be \$218/hectare - The cost of nitrate reductions achieved by implementing DWM on all suitable cornland in the Upper Mississippi and Tennessee Ohio watersheds would be \$12.28/kg nitrate from less than 5-percent (Cooke et al., 2005) to 9-percent with average rainfall and 58-percent with below-average rainfall (Zucker and Brown, 1998).
+A yield increase of 1.68 bushels/acre for a 6-inch main and 2.27 bushels/acre for a 12-inch main would offset the control structure expense, assuming \$4/bushel corn (ADMC, 2011)3.

 DWM implementation costs potentially could be offset by a yield increase, depending on the specific application of controlled management.
-Yield increases associated with DWM ranged from less than 5-percent (Cooke et al., 2005) to 9-percent with average rainfall and 58-percent with below-average rainfall (Zucker and Brown, 1998).
-A yield increase of 1.68 bushels/acre for
+Yield increases associated with DWM ranged